ilep/Basic-Autocall-Pricing/README.md

     payoff = (S_T / S0) * 100
 ```

-Each year until the maturity (10 years), if the underlying price is above the starting price S0, the product ends and pays the initial capital invested plus a coupon that is proportional to the number of years since inception.
-A maturity (year T=10):
+Each year until the maturity (10 years):

+- If the underlying price is above the starting price S0, the product ends and pays the initial capital invested plus a coupon that is proportional to the number of years since inception.
+- If not, the product continues to live.

+A maturity:
-- if the underlying price is above the starting price S0 ==> 100 + coupon_rate * 10
+- If the underlying price is above the starting price S0 &rarr; 100 + coupon_rate * 10
-- if underlying is above 70% of the initial underlying value,  the initial capital is given back but no cpupon ==> 100
+- If underlying is above 70% of the initial underlying value,  the initial capital is given back but no coupon &rarr; 100
-- if underlying is under 70% of the initial underlying value, you start loosing money ==> no coupon and you are given back the level of the underlying (as if you were purely exposed to it)
+- If underlying is under 70% of the initial underlying value, you start loosing money &rarr; no coupon and you are given back the level of the underlying (as if you were purely exposed to it)

 ###### Pricing